News and blog banners

 For extra reinforcement and durability:

-• Cover entire book with adhesive laminate sheets and run through a laminator
+• Cover the entire book with adhesive laminate sheets and run through a laminator

 • OR brush clear glue onto finished pages and cover with clear contact paper